wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 At least 3 working days before entering, you should also:

 1. download MySejahtera
-2. fill in the form located at [this](#qr-code-for-nadma-registration) QR code
-3. make payment for all costs (accommodation, swab test, operational costs if foreigner) at [MySafeTravel](https://safetravel.myeg.com.my) _* note - this is not recommended for now due to rule changes to MCO_
+1. make payment for all costs (accommodation, swab test, operational costs if foreigner) at [MySafeTravel](https://safetravel.myeg.com.my) _(not recommended for now due to rule changes to MCO)_
-4. ~~apply for a [myPASS](https://mypass.mhc.org.sg/)/Travel Note from the High Commission of Malaysia~~ _(practically optional, see [note below](#is-applying-for-mypass-travel-note-still-necessary))_
+1. ~~apply for a [myPASS](https://mypass.mhc.org.sg/)/Travel Note from the High Commission of Malaysia~~ _(practically optional, see [note below](#is-applying-for-mypass-still-necessary))_

-If you are entering the country with non-Malaysian citizen(s) (e.g. your spouse or children who holds non-Malaysian citizenship, and including those with Malaysian PR), see below: [What if my spouse/children are going over with me to Malaysia?](#what-if-my-spouse-children-are-going-over-with-me-to-malaysia)
+If you are entering the country with non-Malaysian citizen(s) (e.g. your spouse or children who holds non-Malaysian citizenship, and including those with Malaysian PR), see below: [What if my spouse/children are going over with me to Malaysia?](#what-if-my-spousechildren-are-going-over-with-me-to-malaysia)

 If you are entering Sabah or Sarawak, please take note of the latest SOPs found on [this page](https://hednp.sabah.gov.my).
 Take note that non-Sabahans may need approval to enter the state; see more details [here](https://phednp.wixsite.com/website).
 Fill in the Health Declaration Form [here](http://sm.jknsabah.gov.my/HDF/hdf.php) within 12 hours of your arrival.